akashsonowal/office-room-occupancy-classification/README.md

 - Applied Linear Probability model, Non-Linear Logit and Probit models to predict the Occupancy class.
 - Used Variation Inflation Factor (VIF) for multicollinearity check, Variable Significance Test with 95% confidence for feature selection.
+- Evaluated and compared models on F1-Score, Accuracy for all models and Pseudo R<sup>2</sup> for non-linear models.

 ## Result:
-- Evaluated and compared models on F1-Score and Accuracy; Obtained best accuracy of 0.98, F1-Score of 0.97, Pseudo R<sup>2</sup> of 0.9034 with Logit model.
+- Obtained best accuracy of 0.98, F1-Score of 0.97, Pseudo R<sup>2</sup> of 0.9034 with Logit model.

 ## Data Description: